dimetcm/UdacityRL-Navigation/README.md

 # Getting Started

+* create (and activate) a new Python environment.
 I'd recommend using python version 3.6 since it's compatible with all other project's dependencies.

 * install unityagents with:
 `pip install unityagents`

 * install [pytorch](https://pytorch.org/)

 * Download the Unity Environment that matches your operating system: